ehacke/simple-cached-firestore/README.md

     direction: SORT_DIRECTION.DESC,
   },
   limit: 100, // Return 100 values max
+  // Before or After should match sort property
-  before: 'some-id', // Show page of up to 100, with entries that occur before the ID 'some-id' }
+  after: 'created-at-1', // Show page of up to 100, with entries that occur after the createdAt 'created-at-1' }
 ```